-All parties involved in sex/gender discrimination and misconduct proceedings may appeal decisions within the required time on one or more of the grounds set forth in LR's Policy.
+All parties involved in sex/gender discrimination, harassment and retaliation proceedings may appeal decisions within the required time on one or more of the grounds set forth in LR's Policy.
 All parties are included in any appeal reconsideration and have equal rights of participation.
 There is only one level of appeal.
 That decision is final.
-See LR's Sex/Gender Discrimination and Misconduct Policy for further details, at Ir.edu/titleIX.
+See LR's Sex/Gender Non-Discrimination and Anti-Retaliation Policy for further details, at Ir.edu/title-IX.